-In viraemic queens, pregnancy usually results in embryonic death, stillbirth or in FeLV-viraemic kittens, which commonly fade away rapidly.
+In viraemic queens, pregnancy usually results in embryonic death, stillbirth or, rapid fading away in FeLV-viraemic kittens.
 In regressively infected (see later) queens, usually transmission does not take place during pregnancy.
 However, rarely some (but not all) kittens of these queens may become viraemic after birth (Pacitti et al., 1986).
 In these instances, transmission takes place from individual mammary glands where the virus can remain latent until the mammary gland develops during the last period of pregnancy.
 Young kittens are especially susceptible to FeLV infection, while with age, cats become increasingly resistant, especially to progressive infection (Hoover et al., 1976; Grant et al., 1980).
 Although aged cats are generally accepted to be more resistant to infection, they can still be infected providing the challenge is sufficiently severe.

 In most cases, infection starts in the oropharynx where FeLV infects individual lymphocytes that are transported to the bone marrow.
 Once the rapidly dividing bone marrow cells become infected, large amounts of virions are produced, and as a consequence viraemia develops within a few weeks of infection.
 Early in the infection, mainly lymphocytes and monocytes, later during viraemia mostly neutrophils become infected (Cattori et al., 2008).
 Often viraemia may develop several months after continuous exposure to shedding cats (Lutz et al., 1983b).
 Viraemia leads to the infection of salivary glands and intestinal linings, and virus is shed in large quantities in saliva and faeces (Rojko et al., 1979).